EdwinYam/AICUP2019-Abstract_Labeling/README.md

 bash scripts/predict_public.sh
 bash scripts/predict_private.sh
 ```
-Use above command to predict labels

-Use `python submission.py` to get the final prediction file `final_submission.csv`
+Use above command to predict labels, then use `python submission.py` to get the final prediction file `final_submission.csv`